PariRaghuwanshi1906/Academic-Record-Management-System/README.md

 The script assumes Python 3 is properly installed.

+## 📚 Learning Outcomes

+Through this project, I learned:
+- Implementation of CRUD operations using Python
+- Use of dictionaries for data storage
+- Handling user input and building interactive CLI applications
+- Structuring a complete project with proper documentation

 ## Future Enhancements
 Potential upgrades include:
 1. File handling or database integration for permanent storage